arjan/embeddings-server-ref/README.md

 # Reference embedding server

 Flask server to calculate embeddings (feature vectors) for given input sentences.
 Uses the [SentenceTransformers](https://www.sbert.net/) library.
+Returns the vectors as raw float-32-encoded bytes in the response body.

 ## Installation